vmware-tanzu/application-accelerator-samples/spring-ai-chat/README.md

 tanzu app scale spring-ai-chat --instances=1
 ```

-### PostgreSQL/pgvector

-If you chose PostgreSQL/pgvector as your vector store, you'll need to create
-a PostgresSQL database instance before deploying the application.
-The PostgreSQL database needs to have the "vector" extension available.

-Instructions TBD.

 ### Use port-forward to access an app instance

 You can use the `app port-forward` command to access your app instance's endpoint.